alexdieu/MangadexLicensed/README.md

 # MangadexLicensed
 A small firefox extension written in JS to check if a manga is licensed or not in english, check on any https://mangadex.org/title/ if the manga is licensed !
+You have to refresh once on the title page to get the info

 Don't you ever find it annoying to have to look if a manga is licensed in English to buy it , well you are at the right place !